stevecondylios/dictionaRy/README.md

     ## 9 barque              4 noun           bɑːk     https… Middl… a sailing… <NA>
     ## # … with 2 more variables: synomyms <I<list>>, antonyms <I<list>>

-“set” is said to be the English word with the most meanings
+“set” (..is said to have more meanings than any other English word!)

 ``` r
 define("set")